-- Computer vision: what is it, why study it and how? - Vision as an information processing task - Perspective projection, stereo and structure from motion - Geometrical and statistical frameworks for vision
+- Computer vision: what is it, why study it and how? - Vision as an information processing task - Perspective projection, stereo and structure from motion - Geometrical, statistical frameworks and machine learning frameworks for vision

 2. Detecting and matching image features

 - Edge detection, corner detection, blob detection - Convolution with gaussians and derivatives of gaussians to provide bandpass filters. - Edge detection using directional filters. - Scale-space and image pyramids for feature detection - The SIFT feature descriptor for matching image features.